Square Online Store Review (Re-Branded As Square Online)

-- Multi-Channel Selling: Square Online Store syncs with your Square POS system to easily enable multi-channel selling.
+- Multi-Channel Selling: Square Online syncs with your Square POS system to easily enable multi-channel selling.
 These two systems work together to track your inventory, even as you sell online and in-person.
 You can also allow customers to pick up their online orders in-store.
-Additionally, Square Online Store provides tools for creating password-protected pages.
+Additionally, Square Online provides tools for creating password-protected pages.
 That means B2B sellers can make their wholesale products visible only to approved buyers.

-- Checkout: Charge accurate rates with Square Online Store’s automatic tax calculator.
+- Tax Calculator: Charge accurate rates with Square Online’s automatic tax calculator.
 This tax calculator works for states within the US.

 - Inventory Management: Track inventory across your online store and physical locations.
 Inventory totals update with each sale.

-- Marketing: Square Online Store provides many tools for marketing.
+- Marketing: Square Online provides many tools for marketing.
 One of these tools is the ability to create and advertise coupon codes.
 Admittedly, these coupons are pretty basic; you can take a percentage or a flat rate off, or you can offer free shipping.
 You can also allow customers to leave product reviews, and you can sell and accept gift cards to encourage repeat purchases.
 There are also features for collecting information via contact forms.
 Users on the Performance plan also get access to Facebook ads and an abandoned cart saver.
-There’s a pretty broad scope of what you can do with Square Online Store’s marketing.
+There’s a pretty broad scope of what you can do with Square Online’s marketing.